Ian Happ Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 12th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in the league.

 - The Giants have the 13th-ranked team ERA among all MLB pitching staffs (4.08).

-- The Giants rank 13th in baseball in home runs given up (67 total, 1.1 per game).
+- Giants pitchers combine to rank 14th in baseball in home runs surrendered (69 total, 1.1 per game).

-- Brebbia makes the start for the Giants, his sixth of the season.
-He is 2-0 with a 3.65 ERA and 33 strikeouts through 24 2/3 innings pitched.
+- The Giants will send Brebbia (2-0) out for his seventh start of the season.
+He is 2-0 with a 3.37 ERA and 34 strikeouts in 26 2/3 innings pitched.

-- The righty last pitched on Wednesday against the Colorado Rockies, when he threw one scoreless inning while giving up two hits.
+- His last appearance was on Saturday against the Chicago Cubs, when the right-hander tossed two scoreless innings without giving up a hit.

-- The 33-year-old has amassed an ERA of 3.65, with 12 strikeouts per nine innings, in 26 games this season.
-Opponents are batting .217 against him.
+- The 33-year-old has a 3.37 ERA and 11.5 strikeouts per nine innings across 27 games this season, while giving up a batting average of .204 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.